AnahatM/Flutter-Chat-App/README.md

 # Minimalist Chat App

 A minimalist chat app made with Flutter and Firebase.
+Firebase is used for authentication, and Firestore database is used for storing messages.

 ## Flutter Resources